idtprof/idtprof.github.io/_posts/2020-03-29-create-a-website-using-chromebook.md

 ## Semantic Elements

 Semantic HTML elements clearly describe it’s meaning in a human and machine readable way.
-Elements such as {% highlight html %}<header>{% endhighlight %}, <footer> and <article> are all considered semantic because they accurately describe the purpose of the element and the type of content that is inside them.
+Elements such as {% highlight code %}<header>{% endhighlight %}, <footer> and <article> are all considered semantic because they accurately describe the purpose of the element and the type of content that is inside them.